 Seating is available inside and outside, although there isn’t a great view since it isn’t on the water.
 The bar, which was crowded even at an early hour, serves only beer and wine.
 This was the best food that we had on our entire trip, however, and I wish we’d gone back on our last night.
 It was absolutely delicious.

-The menu includes local cuisine like conch fritters, smoked mahi dip, mussels marinara, and grouper.
+The menu includes local cuisine favorites including conch fritters, smoked mahi dip, mussels marinara, and grouper.
 They also offer freshly caught daily specials.
 There’s also a kids’ menu which offers a number of things including fried grouper fingers, macaroni and cheese, linguini marinara, and chicken fingers.

 ROW by Captain Brien